kazurayam/VisualInspection_with_PageObjectModel_in_KatalonStudio/README.md

 -   [Sample3 Visual Inspection in Twins mode](https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn#sample3-visual-inspection-in-twins-mode)

 In these samples, test code opens just one or two URLs.
 I would like to add another type of sample code (namely, Sample4) of Visual Inspection.
-The next sample4 shows how to compare multiple pairs of URLs.
 The sample4 shows how to navigate through a web site that consists of 7 or more views.
 The sample4 will visit the multiple URLs while taking screenshots and saving HTML sources.
 I would introduce a design pattern named "POM" (Page Object Model) into the sample4.
+The sample4 shows how to compare multiple pairs of URLs.

+## Solution

-### (1) What the test case does?
+### What the test case does?

 The test case [Test Cases/main/Flaskr/Main\_Twins](https://github.com/kazurayam/VisualInspection_with_PageObjectModel_in_KatalonStudio/blob/master/Scripts/main/Flaskr/Main_Twins/Script1646271527599.groovy) does the following: